manapixels/summarise-sumo/README.md

-# buildspace
+# SummariseSumo

-### Welcome 👋
+### About 👋
-This is the starter template for the [build your own AI writing assistant w/ GPT-3](https://buildspace.so/builds/ai-writer) project.

-### **Questions?**
-Have some questions make sure you head over to your [buildspace Dashboard](https://buildspace.so/p/build-ai-writing-assistant-gpt3) and link your Discord account so you can get access to helpful channels and your instructor!
+We believe that understanding websites shouldn’t be a chore.
+That’s why we created SummariseSumo, a powerful tool that allows users to quickly and easily understand complicated websites in just one paragraph.
+With our extension, you can get the gist of any website in no time and create valuable content in the blink of an eye.
+Get ready to make understanding websites a breeze!